Hypovolemia and dehydration is the most common and worldwide problem. Let’s find the different. – Hypovolemia vs dehydration.

-Dehydration is loss of excess water and minerals from our body due to many reasons.
-Dehydrated person is water deprived and thirsty in almost all cases.
+Dehydration is the loss of excess water and minerals from our body due to many reasons.
+A dehydrated person is water-deprived and thirsty in almost all cases.

-Hypovolemia is less amount of water inside blood vessles most probably due to dehydration or hemorrhage.
+Hypovolemia is less amount of water inside blood vessels, most probably due to dehydration or bleeding.

 Dehydration is caused by less drinking of water or more wastage than consumed.
-In other words when output of water and minerals becomes more than the input and whole body deprived of water.
+In other words, when the output of water and minerals becomes more than the input and whole body deprived of water.

-Most common cause of dehydration is Diarrhea especially in children and the most effective treatment is replacement of water and minerals either by mouth (ORS) or Infusion (Ringer lactate).
-Vomiting and excessive sweating also causes Dehydration but Diarrhea is still on the first spot.
+Most common cause of Dehydration is Diarrhea, especially in children and the most effective treatment is the replacement of water and minerals either by mouth (ORS) or Infusion (Ringer lactate).
+Vomiting and excessive sweating also cause Dehydration, but Diarrhea is still on the first spot.

-Excessive urination in ‘Diabetic patient’ can also cause dehydration and that is why diabetic patient are told to drink plenty of water.
-Rarely, some genetic diseases also causes dehydration due to excessive loss of water e.g Cystic fibrosis.
+Excessive urination in ‘Diabetic patient’ can also cause Dehydration, and that is why diabetic patients are told to drink plenty of water.
+Rarely, some genetic diseases also cause Dehydration due to excessive loss of water e.g., Cystic fibrosis.

-On the other hand Hypovolemia is less volume of blood/water inside blood vessles.
-The most common reason is dehydration followed by blood Hemmorhage.
-Most common sign is low blood pressure and syncope.
+On the other hand Hypovolemia is less volume of blood/water inside blood vessels.
+The most common reason is Dehydration, followed by Hemorrhage.
+A most common sign is low blood pressure and syncope.

 Symptoms of dehydration

 The Following are the earliest signs of dehydration.